tc39/proposal-first-class-protocols/slides.md

 ### Declaring a protocol

-- Previously: bare property names are required, method ClassElements are provided
+- Previously: bare property names were required, method & accessor ClassElements were provided
 - Now: `requires` context-dependent keyword, everything else is provided
 - Now: Data properties can also be provided